alexdalat/pathtracer-cmake/README.md

 conan install .. --build
 cd ../build && cmake ..
  ```
-When executing from source, be sure to have a valid `bin/imgs/` directory for the program to output to.
+Be sure to have a valid `bin/imgs/` directory (`../imgs/ relative to the executable`) for the program to output to.

 ![Example 1](https://github.com/Xeladarocks/pathtracer-cmake/blob/master/imgs/Trophy2.png?raw=true)